VictoriaParkes/recipe-book/README.md

 ### Bugs Encountered

 1. When viewing recipe details as anonymous user, TypeError received ('AnonymousUser' object not iterable).
 Added 'if' statement to view to check if user is authenticated before querying the 'Saves' database for matching user.
-2. User images were not being submitted, added class 'enctype="multipart/form-data"' to form to allow files to be uploaded.
+2. User images were not being submitted, added class `enctype="multipart/form-data"` to form to allow files to be uploaded.
 3. Refactored my recipe book pages to make paginating and redirecting to 'my recipes' after creating, editing and deleting recipes easier.
 4. Removing all ingredients or method formset from recipe form submitted empty list for model instance, added clause to save recipe but not submit for publication if ingredients or method not entered.
+5. Visiting the admin panel using the admin url without a trailing slash resulted in the return of a 404 error.
+This was caused by the application attempting to match the given url to the recipe details url pattern which uses the slug of the selected recipe.
+The error was fixed by using `recipe/<slug:slug>` in the recipe detail url pattern instead of `<slug:slug>`.

 ## 8. Credits